-Yes Partially ☐ No Describe progress that has been made toward achieving this goal o r goals: The School has a nurse on site three days each week to answer questions or give health advice.
-The school also contracts for a counselor available for mental health awareness, education, and assistance with employee needs.
-The School has an insurance program that offers educational materials, programs and opportunities for staff wellness and preventative programs.
-If partially met or not met, describe barriers preventing achievement of this goal or goals: Goal 1.
-The school needs to include Health education and health promoting activities for staff.
-Goal 3.
-The district needs to offer linkage to programs such as employee assistance programs, emergency care and programs that help employees balance work life and family life; Goal 5.
-The school needs to offer Nutrition and fitness educational opportunities to staff.
+Yes Partially □ No Describe progress that has been made toward achieving this goal or goals: The School has a nurse on site this school also contracts for a counse assistance with employee needs. materials, programs and opportu elor available for mental health ( The School has an insurance pro gram that offers educational If partially met or not met, descri be barriers preventing achievem nent of this goal or goals: Goal 1.
+The school needs to include Goal 3.
+The district needs to offer emergency care and programs the Goal 5.
+The school needs to offer the school needs the school needs to offer the school needs the scho linkage to programs such as em at help employees balance work ployee assistance programs, life and family life: